-&lt;sup>2 Unfortunately, the current version of [21] was not checked carefully either.
-For example, the description of serial test (section 2.11.4, (5)) contains conflicting instructions for computing p-values: the example includes division by 2 that is missing in the general formula.
+&lt;sup>10 Unfortunately, the current version of the NIST report [21] was not checked carefully either.
+For example, the description of the serial test (Sect.
+2.11.4, (5)) contains conflicting instructions for computing p-values: the example includes division by 2 that is missing in the general formula.
 The C code follows the example, not the general formula.
-Also the values of igamc function in this section are incorrect, while the correct values do appear few lines later, in Section 2.11.6.
+Also the values of igamc function in this section are incorrect, while the correct values do appear few lines later, in Sect.
+2.11.6.